rmsrosa/rode_convergence_euler/docs/src/examples/05-kanaitajimi.md

 EditURL = "https://github.com/rmsrosa/rode_conv_em/docs/literate/examples/05-kanaitajimi.jl"
 ```

-# Modified Kanai-Tajimi earthquake model
+# Earthquake model

+Now we consider a mechanical structure problem under ground-shaking excitations, motivated by Earthquake models.

-Now we consider an example based on the single-storey Kanai-Tajimi Earthquake model.
-The model uses a white noise source of groundshake excitations driving a mechanical structure.
+Classical models use a white noise source of groundshaking excitations driving a mechanical structure, leading to a stochastic differential equations.
 This can be turned into a Random ODE by means of an Orstein-Uhlenbeck process.
-Similar models use a transport process exciting a few specific frequencies.
+Other models use a colored noise or a transport process exciting a few specific frequencies.

 The white noise enters the stochastic equation as an additive noise and in this case the order of convergence is known to be of first order.
-On the other hand, this particular transport process also leads to a first order convergence since the sample paths are smooth.
-Since the main point is not the model itself but rather the convergence even for rough noises, we modify the problem a bit and use a geometric Brownian motion process, which is a multiplicative noise, together with a transport process with Hölder continuous sample paths.
+Similarly for the colored noisees.
+The typical transport process also leads to a first order convergence since the sample paths are smooth.

+Here, since the main point is not the model itself but rather the convergence even for rough noises, we modify the problem a bit and use a geometric Brownian motion process, which is a multiplicative noise, together with a transport process with Hölder continuous sample paths.
 Our results show that we still get the order 1 convergence, which is illustrated in the simulations performed here.

 ## The equation